MASONRY'S MYSTERY:THE ORIGIN OF RITUAL

 About one hundred old manuscripts located in various places are known as the

-"Gothic Constitutions" or "Old Charges "They exist as the earliest written proof
+"Gothic Constitutions" or "Old Charges "They exist as the earliest

 of modern Masonry.
 The most prized is the "Regius Manuscript" which takes its